Our vision and values

 Dave Bish (associate minister)

 Dave previously worked with University Christian Unions for 13 years across the south of England before joining the ministry team here in 2016.
-Dave is responsible for our Home Groups and UK Student Ministry and Men’s ministry.
+Dave is responsible for our Home Groups, our work among the retired and Men’s ministry.

 Becky Thomas (operations manager)